knowler/knowler.dev/remix/app/routes/garden/maintaining-a-brewfile-in-your-dotfiles.md

 ---
+meta:
   title: Maintaining a Brewfile in your dotfiles
   description: How I record the apps and binaries I install on macOS synced in my dotfiles.
 ---

-# {{title}}
+# {attributes.meta.title}

 The `brew bundle` command lets you work with a `Brewfile`.
 Without any additional subcommands (`install` is the implicit subcommand) it will attempt to install formulae, casks, Mac App Store apps, and whalebrew dependencies from a `Brewfile` in the current directory.
 This is useful in itself, especially if you need to install a system from scratch, however, if we dig deeper we will find some tools to help us maintain a global `Brewfile` for our macOS system.